by Dr Taruna Yadav, B.A.M.S.

 Spring clean your health the Ayurveda way with the Panchakarma Detox

 Panchakarma is one of our most energising, refreshing treatments for springtime detoxing.
-Our patients report feeling energetic, fresh and new after completing Panchakarma, with clear skin and glowing health.
+Our clients report feeling energetic, fresh and new after completing Panchakarma, with clear skin and glowing health.

-One of our past patients, Stephanie Darling, described her experience like this:
+One of our past clients, Stephanie Darling, described her experience like this:

 “My personally tailored treatments were profoundly healing on many levels: physically, mentally and emotionally.
 I feel rejuvenated and deeply nourished.
 I feel…whole.”